nginxinc/kic-reference-architectures/pulumi/python/README.md

 The [`ecr`](./infrastructure/aws/ecr) project is responsible for installing and configuring ECR for use with the previously created EKS cluster.

+### Digital Ocean

+The following directories are specific to Digital Ocean.

+#### DOMK8S

+Contained within the [`domk8s`](./infrastructure/digitalocean/domk8s) directory contains the logic needed to stand up a Digital Ocean Managed Kubernetes cluster.
+There are a number of configuration options available to customize the build, however the defaults can be used to create a standard sized cluster in the SFO3 region.

 ### NGINX Ingress Controller Docker Image Build